aidenva/aidenva.github.io/menu/about.md

 permalink: /about
 ---

 My full name is Lê Mạnh Linh, and the order it goes in English should be Linh Manh Le.
-I am currently a senior at Yale University, graduating in May 2022.
+I just graduated from Yale University at the end of May 2022.

 ## Education